Architect-led Habitat Team Builds 5 Homes

 Building frustration

-“The time it takes to build a Habitat home really varies from place to place,” Benner explains.
+“The time it takes to build a Habitat home varies from place to place,” Benner explains.
 “They can get some done in a fairly regular schedule, but there are others that languish for years.
-That was the frustration [SRC] felt in the early years, where they were going back year after year, working on the same project, and just making nominal progress.”
+That was the frustration [SRC] felt in the early years, where they went back year after year, worked on the same project, and made nominal progress.”

 Building on BIM